*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 When the days start getting shorter and the sun becomes something you crave more than chocolate, you know you are entering into the darkest months of the year.
 It can be easy to feel a little down and dreary at this time of the year, which is why we need to push back and brighten the world by injecting a little fun into our lives.

 This is the time to kick up our heels and play in the snow, learn something new, or embrace our competitive edge.
-We may not be able to chase the sunshine this winter but we can still push the clouds away with some fun local activities that will make you smile.
+We may not be able to chase the sunshine but we can still push the clouds away with some fun local activities that will make you smile.

 Chase away the dreary late fall and early winter by injecting a little sunshine into your life with these fun, local activities.